amir20/docker-machine-deploy/README.md

 ...
 ```

-I ended up having three respositories with this script.
+I ended up having three repositories with this script.
 After a while, I realized that I am doing a lot of repeated work that can be better if the DRY model was followed.

 # Why node?
 Almost every project I deploy is a web project.
 They all have a `package.json` with `webpack`.
 Knowing that most of my projects use `Node`, it made sense to have a build took also in `package.json`.